cgoncalves94/CS-102-Data-Structures-and-Algorithms/README.md

-# Restaurant Recommendation Engine
+# Restaurant Recommendation

 ## Introduction

 Welcome to my portfolio project for CS 102: Data Structures and Algorithms!
-In this project, I've developed a Restaurant Recommendation Engine.
+In this project, I've developed a Restaurant Recommendation.
 This console-based application sorts and searches restaurant data to provide personalized recommendations.
 The restaurant data is stored in and retrieved from a JSON file.
 The application features algorithms for sorting by ratings and searching by cuisine or location.

 ## How To Use